epicallan/haskell-playground/README.md

 # Intermediate Haskell playground

-A bunch of examples / tutorials for trying and learning new things for intermediate & advanced haskell knowledge
+A bunch of examples / tutorials / notes / tests / exercises for learning new things in intermediate & advanced haskell